 Indigestible carbohydrates and proteins that enter the colon represent between 10 and 30% of total ingested energy.
 Without the colonic microbiota, these nutrients would generally be eliminated via the stool.
 The gut microbiota can be influenced by the composition of the diet and the amount of energy entering this environment.
 (Mohr, AE., 2020)

 Our microbes can synthesize fatty acids and vitamins for us.
 But current evidence indicates that the overall effect on our energy intake is relatively small, and doesn’t occur at all in some people.
 5-15% (or up to 200kcal) seems to be possible, but we cannot measure this precisely.
-It would likely not be enough to stall a weight loss in appreciable calorie deficit.

 It has been observed that obese humans have less bacterial species in their stool than lean people.
 (Zuo HJ, 2011) Higher diversity of microbiota composition was associated with lean phenotypes compared to that of obese individuals.
 (Mohr, AE., 2020) That lead some researchers to believe that altering microbiome through fecal transplants could be used in threating obesity by altering microbiome.
 Although such transplants result in a change in the microbiome, the change is only temporary, and the effect is more pronounced in insulin sensitivity.